OneUnited Bank hosts ‘I Got Bank’ art, essay competition for children

-(WSVN) - One of the winners of a special contest that highlighted children’s financial literacy said what she has learned is really paying off, and she wants to encourage others to follow her lead.
+NORTHWEST MIAMI-DADE, FLA.
+(WSVN) - A South Florida winner of a special contest that highlighted children’s financial literacy said what she has learned is really paying off, and she wants to encourage others to follow her lead.

 She hopes they will also learn a valuable lesson about financial responsibility.